pglen/pywebserv/README.md

                 expand macro -> present page
             else
                 call function in url table
-                function fills in everything -> present
+                function fills in everything -> present it else
-        else
             if static file ->
                 present it
             else
-                if 404 file
+                if 404 or error file
                     present it
                 else
-                    404 message
+                    404 error message

  To create a new project:

-    Add a directory to the web server's "content" directory that starts with 'proj' (like proj-hello or proj-sales) fill in the directory with content
+    Add a directory to the web server's "./content/" directory that starts with 'proj' (like proj-hello or proj-sales) fill in the directory with content
-        o Initial .py file to configure the project (any name) o Content that responds to the callbacks, or presented as is
+        o Initial .py file to configure the project (index.py) o Content that responds to the callbacks, or ..
+		...  content presented as is

     See proj-index for an example home page.
 Also proj* for more detailed examples.
     Please note how simple a calendar implementation becomes.

 ### History: